Key Takeaways

 b.
 Problem-Aware Users

 This group is less concerned about a head-to-head between two products.
-Instead, they want to know which one actually solves their problem better.
+They want to know which one solves their problem better.
+Your content should address their pain, not your perks.

 c.
 Switching Intent